 I currently have 2 physical challenges booked:

-A big passion for the coming year is to continue building a local Men’s network, called #DadsandLads.
-The idea behind this is to have a meet-up & WatsApp group focused on Dads that have lost children, but also any man suffering with mental health issues.
+A big passion for the coming year is to continue building the Men’s support network, called #DadsandLads.
+The idea behind this is to have a meet-up & WhatsApp group focused on Dads that have lost children, but also any man suffering from mental health issues.

-Since losing Norah it has come apparent that there is not enough support out there the for Fathers.
-This will be a peer to peer group rather than professional. (to start with anyway)
+Since losing Norah it has come apparent that there is not enough support out there for Fathers.
+This will be a peer-to-peer group rather than a professional one. (to start with anyway)

 A place where Dads/Men can chat (if they want) and be free to open up and not be judged.